larryhastings/appeal/README.md

   For example, if you use option `-x`, but that's a child option mapped by `--parent`, the message would say `-x can't be used here, it must be used immediately after --parent`.

+* Renamed `Appeal.argument` to `Appeal.parameter`.
+  This was one of those "what was I *thinking?"* moments.
+  The function affects the parameter, not the argument.
+  The old name still works but will be removed before 1.0.

 * `short_option_concatenated_oparg` is now more strictly
   enforced: it's only permitted for short options that have